Working With Passive Members

 Before creating any passive users, the organization administrator will need:

-- teams configured in their RescueTime for Organizations settings
+- teams configured in their RescueTime for Teams settings

 - a list of team keys for each of their configured teams (please contact support and we'll assist with this step)